18F/methods/_methods/comparative-analysis.md

 ---
 layout: card
 title: Comparative analysis
+description: A detailed review of existing experiences provided either by direct competitors or by related agencies or services.
 category: Decide
 what: A detailed review of existing experiences provided either by direct competitors or by related agencies or services.
 why: To identify competitors&rsquo; solutions that excel, are lacking, or are missing critical design elements.
 Comparative analysis can give new solutions a competitive edge by identifying areas of opportunity, gaps in experience offerings, and potential design patterns to adopt or avoid.